 The world of UI/UX design has grown tremendously over time for several substantial reasons.
 First, mobile applications that rely on user interfaces have increasingly become popular.
 Secondly, electronic devices are becoming more powerful, providing endless opportunities for more interesting interactions, such as pressure and touch sensitivity.
-Finally, a third and convincing reason is that UI/UX is a luxurious field with good financial perks.
+Finally, a third and convincing reason to become a top UX designer is that UI/UX is a luxurious field with good financial perks.
 Apart from these superficial perks, below are other interesting reasons why UI/UX design might be right for you.

 1. UI/UX is Fun, Creative, and Challenging